-Key Learning Area Technological and Applied Studies (TAS) Course Fee \$30 Course Name Networks & Web Design RoSA Subject Yes Prerequisite No Course Description Learn about the technology of digital telecommunications and the interconnectedness of the digital world, from webpage development to Smart Home design.
+Key Learning Area Technological and Applied Studies (TAS) Course Fee \$30 Course Name Networks & Web Design RoSA Subject Yes Prerequisite No Course Description Learn about the technology of digital telecommunications and the interconnectedness of the digital world, from webpage development to Smart Hodesign.
 In this course students will develop their understanding of digital communications networking systems, the Internet, and intranets.
-It examines the uses of the Internet, Internet software and types of protocols used on the Internet.
-Students will learn about the World Wide Web the nature of a communication networks, data transmission and developing a website.
-Students will develop an understanding of network basics and the different network topologies and devices.
-They will then apply this in the development of a website project and a network design to include modern network devices including but not limited to, switching devices, personal computers, and IoT devices.
-This course introduces students to digital networks through a combination of instructional delivery and authentic Project Based Learning activities.
-NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/technologies/information-software-technology
+It examines the uses of the Internet, Internet software and types of protocols used on the Internet Students will learn about the World Wide Web the nature of a communication networks, data transmission and developing a website.
+Students will develop an understanding of network basics and the different network topologies and device They will then apply this in the development of a website project and a network design to include modern network devices including but not limited to, switching devices, personal computers, and IoT devices.
+This course introduces students to digital networks through a combination of instructional delivery and authentic Project Based Learning activities. velopment to Smart Home anding of digital tranets.
+It examines the tols used on the Internet. of a communication udents will develop an k topologies and devices.
+Or oject and a network of limited to, switching introduces students to NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/technologies/information-software-technology